New Changes For The New Year!

-It’s a brand-new year and we are beyond excited to be able to expand our mission this year to include oft forgotten seniors and our Jewish brothers and sisters.
+It’s a brand-new year and we are beyond excited to be able to expand our mission this year to include oft forgotten seniors and our Jewish friends.
 We are overjoyed at the outpouring of support from our community and the ability it gives us to be able to do this.
-Read below to see what impact your heart felt gift has on recipients.
+Read below to see what impact your heart felt gift has had on recipients.

 Dec.
 6, 2025